 Prior to joining Pullman & Comley, LLC, Kelly practiced at a boutique matrimonial and family law firm in Westport, CT, where she focused on high-net worth and high-conflict custody and financial matters.
 She previously worked at the Regional Family Trial Docket, for the Honorable Lynda B. Munro and the Honorable Gerard I. Adelman.

-Kelly is currently co-chair of the family law committee for the Connecticut Bar Association Young Lawyer's Section Executive Committee.
-She is also a member of the Gala Committee for the Children's Law Center and a Special Master for family matters, in the Fairfield Judicial District.
-She has been named a Super Lawyers Rising Star for 2019.
-In January, 2015, Kelly co-authored an article in the Connecticut Law Tribune, "Alimony Decision May Have Unintended Consequences."
+Kelly is past co-chair of the Family Law Committee and current chair of the Professional Responsibility Committee for the Connecticut Bar Association Young Lawyer's Section Executive Committee.
+She is also a member of the Gala Committee for the Children's Law Center and a Special Master for family matters in the Fairfield Judicial District.
+She has been named a Super Lawyers Rising Star for 2018-2020.

 During law school, Kelly was a legal extern for the Public Defender's Office, in the Judicial District of Hartford, and represented indigent defendants through the Criminal Appellate Clinic.
 She was a member of the Public Interest Law Journal, where she was the Membership Editor, as was a teaching assistant for Moot Court.
 Kelly received CALI Excellence for the Future Awards in Moot Court, Criminal Appellate Clinic and Appellate Advocacy.